jstlwy/wordle_solver/README.md

 Usage of ./wordle_solver:
   -debug
     	Print the dictionary map to ensure that the text file was read correctly.
-  -exclude string
+  -dict string
+    	User-specified text file from which to read in English-language words. (default "freebsd_words.txt") -exclude string
     	List of letters that are known to not be in the word.
 Separate multiple with a comma.
-For example: -exclude m,s,e -file string
+For example: -exclude m,s,e -include string
-    	User-specified text file from which to read in English-language words. (default "freebsd_words.txt") -known string
+    	List of letters that are known to be in the word but whose positions are unknown.
+Separate multiple with a comma.
+For example: -include m,s,e
+  -known string
     	List of known positions (zero-indexed) and letters.
 Separate multiple with a comma.
 For example: -known 0m,1o,2u -length int
-    	The length of the word to be found. (default 5) -txt
+    	The length of the word to be found. (default 5) -save
-    	Write the possible solutions to a .txt file.
+    	Save the potential solutions in a .txt file.
   -verbose
     	Show how the user's arguments were interpreted.
 ```

 Example:
 ```
-./wordle_solver -known 1h,3m,4e -exclude o,u,s,b,l,a,c,i
+./wordle_solver -exclude m,o,a,c -include u -known 0s,4e -verbose
 ```

 ## Credits